nickwilde77555/jellyPod/README.md

 ## Features I want to implement

- - Artist, album, and playlist views, instead of only tracks
+ - ~~Artist, album~~, and playlist views, instead of only tracks
  - Some kind of queue system.
+(If you hover over a song while another one is playing, it will go to that song upon ending, which should tide you over until I implement a proper queue)

 ## A.I.
 Disclosure